Last Updated on February 4, 2024

 But before you start pounding espresso or try to sleep sitting up, take a look at these ten tips to keep those curls looking right even after your beauty rest.

 Read Also: How to Keep Your Hair Straight Overnight

 Tools Needed: stretchy headband and at least two bobby pins

 This method will give you some curls if done with wet hair and will help maintain your curls when done dry.

 Put a stretchy headband around your head halo style so it goes across your forehead.
 Separate hair down the middle as though you were going to put it in pigtails.

 Starting in the front, wrap a small section around the headband.
 Add more hair and wrap it around the headband.
 Continue until all hair in that half is wrapped around the headband and secure ends loosely with a bobby pin.

 Repeat with the other half of your hair and secure the ends.
 When you wake up, gently unwrap the hair, and your curls will be ready to go!

 This is a great method for keeping tighter curls in overnight.

 When done on wet hair, these can create the curls that set the foundation for retro pin-up styles.
-But, that can take practice to get just right, so make sure hair is dry and wrapped a little loose.
-That way it keeps the curl but doesn’t create any new patterns.
+But that can take practice, so ensure hair is dry and wrapped a little loose.
+That way, it keeps the curl but creates no new patterns.